 - projects on a specific topic chosen by the School (these often have funding attached

 1) Self-initiated projects: this could be on any topic within politics and/or international relations, broadly defined.
 However, please note that we can only provide supervision on subject areas in which we have specific expertise.
 Therefore, you should carefully consider whether your project fits with the research interests of the School.
 The School’s research interests fall broadly into the areas indicated below.
-You’ll find out more information by clicking on the headings.
 Individual staff profiles can be accessed by clicking on the names under each heading and on the School staff pages:

-Staff active in the European Politics research group: Dr Peter Allen; Professor Tim Bale; Dr Paul Copeland; Dr Patrick Diamond; Prof Adam Fagan; Prof Mike Kenny; Prof Raymond Kuhn; Dr Rainbow Murray; Dr Brendan O’Duffy; Dr Javier Sajuria; Dr James Strong; Dr Stijn van Kessel; Dr Sarah Wolff.
+Staff active in the European Politics research group: Professor Tim Bale; Dr Paul Copeland; Professor Philip Cowley; Dr Patrick Diamond; Prof Adam Fagan; Prof Rainbow Murray; Dr Brendan O’Duffy; Dr Javier Sajuria; Dr James Strong; Dr Stijn van Kessel; Dr Sarah Wolff.

-Staff active in the International Relations research group: Dr Jean-Francois Drolet; Prof James Dunkerley; Prof Adam Fagan; Dr Clive Gabay; Dr Sophie Harman; Prof Kimberly Hutchings; Prof Jef Juysmans; Dr Lee Jones; Prof Ray Kiely; Dr Bryan Mabee; Dr Brendan O’Duffy; Dr Chris Phillips; Dr Robbie Shilliam; Dr Jeff Webber; Dr David Williams
+Staff active in the International Relations research group: Dr Peter Brett; Dr Jean-Francois Drolet; Prof James Dunkerley; Dr James Eastwood; Dr Clive Gabay; Dr Sophie Harman; Prof Kimberly Hutchings; Prof Jef Juysmans; Dr Lee Jones; Prof Ray Kiely; Dr Bryan Mabee; Dr Nivi Manchanda; Dr Christopher Phillips; Dr Richard Saull; Dr Robbie Shilliam; Dr James Strong; Dr Jeffery Webber; Dr David Williams.

 2) Specific projects: from time to time, we advertise places for PhDs on a specific topic.
 These usually have funding attached and are sometimes connected to larger research projects being undertaken in the School by one or more members of staff.
 Funding can come from a number of sources, but is normally from one of the UK Research Councils or through Queen Mary’s own Principal’s Studentships scheme.
 Funding usually covers tuition fees and provides a generous living allowance for up to three years.
 When applying for these places, applicants are asked to create a research proposal based on a project or topic description, and to contact the member of members of staff named in the project description.